RobotStem/MotorBit/README.md

 ### Motor control Block

-Use iBIT's motor block to drives motor forward and backward.
+Use motor block to drives motor forward and backward.
 The speed motor is adjustable between 0 to 100.

 * The dirrection must be select either `Forward` or `Backward`
 * Speed is an integer value between `0 - 100`